 - A couple of cherry tomatoes on the vine

 - Preheat your oven to 200°C/gas mark 6.

 - Start by cooking the sweet potato.
 You can roast this in the oven for 30 minutes or quickly microwave for 5 to 10 minutes.
 Make sure to prick the skin before cooking.
 Cook until it is soft enough to be mashed, but not too soggy.
 Set aside.

 - Heat the vegetable oil in a small frying pan.
 Gently fry the onion until soft.

 - Add the refried beans, herbs, chilli and tomato purée to the onion and heat through briefly for about a minute.

 - Lightly break down the cooked sweet potato with a fork, add to the pan and mix thoroughly.
 Leave to cool slightly.

-Bake in the oven for approximately 15-20 minutes or until the tops of the pasties have started to brown.
+- Brush the top with the soya flour mixture or water, and bake in the oven for approximately 15 to 20 minutes or until the tops of the pasties have started to brown.

 - Serve with the small pot of chilli sauce, mixed leaves and cherry tomatoes on the vine.